Skip to main content

 Login with SAML

-supported.
-This means that the user must first sign in to the identity provider before being
+Currently, only IdP-initiated authentication is supported.
+This means the user must first sign in directly to your identity provider before being redirected to Formalize.

 • AWS